Dr. Andrew Cline was supposed to be writing a book.

 When asked to describe the project, Cline said, “There is a mental health crisis, specifically involving Syrian children who have been displaced by war or born in refugee camps.
 (SAMS physician) Khaled Hamza has coined a new term for it: ‘human devastation syndrome,’ which is worse than posttraumatic stress disorder.
 The idea is that you’re rapidly coming to a situation where a large percentage of Syrian children are having their lives completely torn apart by war, and this is exactly the generation that’s going to have to rebuild Syria.
 So this is what the documentary is about — the mental health crisis of Syrian children, created by the civil war.”

 Cline hopes the documentary will inject fresh humanity and compassion into a topic that many may feel is too big to comprehend.
 “Yes, it deals in big numbers,” he said.
-“Eleven million Syrian refugees, and more than half are children.
-It’s a whole different understanding to see them and talk to them.
-It’s not that they want to go to Europe or America; they want to stay alive.
-And they really want to go home.”
+“Eleven million Syrian refugees, and more than half are children.”

 In pursuit of the complete story

 Sharing the complexity of these experiences can be challenging; in part, Cline said, “because journalism is always somewhat incomplete.”
 And in some sense, his new role as documentarian is an extension of his reporter’s drive to tell more complete stories.